Duke Health Referring Physicians

 Multidisciplinary collaboration is objective of clinic

-The objective of the clinic is to bring together surgical and medical specialists from both orthopaedic and neurologic practices, Smith and Li say.
+The objective of the clinic is to bring together surgical and medical specialists from both orthopaedic and neurologic practices, Li says.
 The team would include a physiatrist as well as occupational and physical therapists.

 The collaborative clinic will offer nerve tumor surgery, brachial plexus and nerve reconstruction, tendon and free functioning muscle transfer.
 In addition, the specialists will offer treatment for spasticity, including hyperselective neurectomies, tendon lengthening and transfers, as well as nerve stimulator therapy for pain.